 Millennial parents offer clues to Gen Alpha’s preferences

 “Generation Alpha have brand influence and purchasing power beyond their years,” says Ashley.
 Millennial parents are shaping Gen Alpha’s preferences, but the influence goes both ways, with parents learning about new ideas and products through highly connected kids.

-Schools too, staffed by millennials, have shifted learning into more participatory and engaging formats powered by technology.
-Parents and teachers of this generation also see the school’s role as being more holistic, building life skills and focusing on wellbeing.
+Schools too, staffed by millennials, have shifted into more participatory and engaging formats powered by technology and digital learning.
+Gen Alpha parents and teachers also see the school’s role as being more holistic, building life skills and focusing on well-being.
 These ways of learning offer clues as to how Gen Alpha will work, learn, and engage with the world as they age.

 “Fun toys which develop specific skills such as STEM, social competencies, entrepreneurial skills, strength and coordination, financial literacy, innovation and resourcefulness will be favored by parents and educators,” says the McCrindle report.

 An emphasis on minimalist, high quality, “clean,” and Instagram-worthy products has become a status symbol for parents who were among the first to have their parenting put under the microscope of social media.

 Gen Alpha’s preferences will also be shaped by the choices made for them by millennial parents.
 An emphasis on minimalist, high quality, “clean” (natural, organic, free from chemicals), and Instagram-worthy products has become a status symbol for parents who were among the first to have their parenting put under the microscope of social media.

 Children, by nature, identify with brands later in life if they were exposed to them by their parents at an early age.
 This is brand affinity by osmosis.